 Added by ajit jaokar on November 24, 2019 at 8:54am — No Comments

 Artificial Intelligence – Cloud and Edge implementations takes an engineering-led approach for the deployment of AI to Edge devices within the framework of the cloud.

 We often use the word ‘engineering’ in casual conversation.
 However, in this context, we attach a specific meaning to Engineering.
-Engineering is the use of scientific principles to…Continue
+Engineering is the use of scientific principles to design and build machines, structures, and other items, including bridges, tunnels, roads, vehicles, and…Continue

 This post is part of my forthcoming book The Mathematical Foundations of Data Science.
 Probability is one of the foundations of machine learning (along with linear algebra and optimization).
 In this post, we discuss the areas where probability theory could apply in machine learning applications.
 If you want to know more about…Continue

 Added by ajit jaokar on October 27, 2019 at 10:30am — No Comments

 Co-relation does not equal causation – is a mantra drilled into a Data Scientist from an early age